x0rloser/ida_dll_shim/README.md

 The HexRays developers could fix this by adding dummy versions of the removed exports into future ida.dll releases.
+The exports that are missing are documented in 'ida_dll_exports.h'.

 ## How to build